Outram Ghat

-Outram Ghat is a ghat built during British Raj, along the river bank of Hooghly, a distributary of the Ganges River, and on its bank on Kolkata side.
+Outram Ghat is a ghat built during British Raj, in Kolkata along the river bank of Hooghly, a distributary of the Ganges River.

 It was built in late nineteenth century by British authorities in memory of Sir James Outram.
 During colonial era it used to be a key port and the main mooring for ships to East Bengal and Burma.
-The Outram ghat is located in the southern direction busy and bustling Babughat of Kolkata.
+Outram Ghat is located in the southern direction busy and bustling Babughat of Kolkata.